CP1404/Practicals/prac_07/README.md

 Test that this worked by opening the file, and also by running the program again to make sure it reads the new guitars.

+# Do-from-scratch Exercises

+## Project Management Program

+File: `project.py`
+File: `project_management.py`

+Read the instructions, then enter a time estimate in your module docstring.

+The instructions for this exercise are intentionally not step-by-step.
+We want you to use what you've learned about good program and class design, iterative development, version control, clean code, etc. to determine the best approach.

+Save the [projects.txt](projects.txt) data file to your prac folder.
+This file contains the data for this exercise delimited by tabs.
+The first line is a header, explaining the fields for each project.

+Write a program in `project_management.py` to load and save a data file and use a list of `Project` objects.

+Your program should contain a menu with the following options:

+- Load projects
+  (Load projects when the program runs and also when they choose this option)
+- Save projects
+  (Save projects when the program runs and also when they choose this option)
+- Add new project
+  (Ask the user for the inputs and add a new project to memory)
+- Display projects
+  (Display two groups: incomplete projects; completed projects, both sorted by priority)
+- Show projects by time
+  (Ask the user for a date and display all projects that start after that date)
+- Update project
+  (Choose a project, then modify the completion % and/or priority)

+### Expectations:

+- Commit your work as you go (iterative development)
+- Some of this could be considered relatively "hard" - do the easy bits first, then add more as you go
+- Use the [datetime](https://docs.python.org/3/library/datetime.html) module for the project start date
+- Write your class such that you are able to sort/compare `Project` objects based on priority order
+- Write good clean code (no pylint warnings) with good naming and design (as always!)

+Is this exercise to big?
+Will it take too long?
+Probably.
+Be systematic, thoughtful, use the patterns you've learned, copy from previous examples... be efficient.
+Not every student can do every task in every subject.
+Some things are challenging.

 # Practice & Extension Work